jkhan2211/kubernetes-beginner/pod-demoExc/README.md

  ## Q3) What is the flavour and version of Operating System on which the Kubernetes nodes are running
     Ans: kubectl get nodes -o wide

-# kubernetes-beginner- Lab 01- Pods With YAML
+# kubernetes-beginner: Lab 01- Pods With YAML
  ## Q1) How Many pods exist on the system?
     Ans: kubectl get nodes
  ## Q2) Create a new pod with the nginx image.